 Google Sheets Drop Down Examples

-Consider this example: suppose you’re collecting data about student grade and you require teachers to enter what grade a student belongs to.
+Consider this example: suppose you’re collecting data about student grades and you require teachers to enter what grade a student belongs to.

 You’ll get a mix of answers: 5, 5th, 5th Grade, Fifth, Fifth Grade, etc.